syncfusion-content/maui-docs/MAUI/DataGrid/export-to-excel.md

 ### Customize Exporting Excel Version

-The SfDataGrid allows exporting the data to Excel in specific versions by using the `DataGridExcelExportingOption.ExcelVersion` property.
+The SfDataGrid enables the exportation of data to Excel in specific versions through the utilization of the `DataGridExcelExportingOption.ExcelVersion` property.

 {% tabs %}
 {% highlight c# %}